 is an issue.

-If you just thought,
+If you just thought, I already have central heat, keep reading.

 Here are 3 of the most common questions we answer when guiding people toward a climate-control solution for fall weather.